davidfkane/eprintsDepositHelper/README.md

 ```

 When creating the wrapper, you need to supply the URL of the [service document](http://swordapp.github.io/SWORDv2-Profile/SWORDProfile.html#protocoloperations_retreivingservicedocument).
 The SWORD service document specifies the available collections, upload sizes and formats that
 EPrints will accept.
 A user name and password for EPrints is also required.
-It is recommended that you create a separate account for
-use with SWORD, with only the minimal permissions necessary to deposit new eprints.

 Having created the wrapper, the metadata that the user entered in the form is then added: